Most Asked Questions About Weight Loss & Fat Loss

 Key habits include: creating a moderate calorie deficit you can maintain, eating adequate protein at each meal, being physically active and strength training regularly to preserve muscle; getting sufficient sleep, managing stress, tracking progress through multiple metrics (not just scale weight), and building support systems.

-Focus on behaviours you can maintain indefinitely rather than temporary restrictions.
 Small, consistent changes compound over time.
-The most successful approach balances effectiveness with sustainability, allowing you to reach your goals without sacrificing quality of life or health.
+The most successful approach balances effectiveness with sustainability, allowing you to reach your goals without sacrificing quality of life or your health.

 Sources